DevExpress/testcafe/docs/articles/templates/selectors/selector-options.md

 // does not affect the selector's matched set
 ```

-In case you need to filter page elements by their visibility, use [filterVisible](functional-style-selectors.md#filtervisible) and [filterHidden](functional-style-selectors.md#filterhidden) methods.
+To filter page elements by their visibility, use [filterVisible](functional-style-selectors.md#filtervisible) and [filterHidden](functional-style-selectors.md#filterhidden) methods.

 **Default value**: `false`